-These proxy materials and the enclosed proxy card are being furnished in connection with the solicitation of proxies by the Board of Directors of Odetics, Inc., a Delaware corporation (the "Company"), to be voted at the Annual Meeting of Stockholders of the Company to be held on September 11, 1998 at 10:00 a.m., Pacific Time, or any adjournment or postponement thereof (the "Annual Meeting").
-These proxy materials and the related form of proxy were first mailed to the Company's stockholders on or about August 13, 1998.
+These proxy materials and the enclosed proxy card are being furnished in connection with the solicitation of proxies by the Board of Directors of Odetics, Inc., a Delaware corporation (the "Company"), to be voted at the Special Meeting of Stockholders of the Company to be held on Thursday, March 11, 1999 at 10:00 a.m., Pacific Time, or any adjournment or postponement thereof (the "Special Meeting").
+These proxy materials were first mailed on or about February 12, 1999, to all of the Company's stockholders entitled to vote at the Special Meeting.